qbalsdon/qbalsdon.github.io/docs/_posts/2021-02-27-rgb-rotary-encoder.markdown

 I'll be putting these into separate classes so that the pins are variable and that it can be reused elsewhere.
 You can find the core project [here][GITHUB].

-![The actual rotatry encoder wired up to a Pico on a breadboard.
+![The actual rotary encoder wired up to a Pico on a breadboard.
 The encoder is red, then flashes green and then blue.
 The camera comes closer as some fingers start twisting the encoder and it changes colours from green to blue.
 At intervals the encoder is held down and changes to a brighter blue each time.][GIF_WITH_MY_FAT_FINGERS]

 # Final thoughts